 Symposium 2018Lisa M. Buttenheim, Assistant Secretary-General, introduces the technical demonstration of the UN Modular Command Centre to attendees.

 The Partnership for Technology in Peacekeeping initiative was established in 2014 with an objective to bring greater involvement to peacekeeping through innovative approaches and technologies that have the potential to empower UN global operations.
-This initiative is now managed by the Department of Operational Support (DOS) and the Operations Support Division (OSD) of the Office of Information and Communications Technology (OICT).
+This initiative is now managed by the Department of Operational Support (DOS) and the Office of Information and Communications Technology (OICT).
 The initiative has been influenced by the recommendations made in:

 - Final Report of the Expert Panel on Technology and Innovation in Peacekeeping: Performance Peacekeeping (2014)